qtxs/head-md-future-of-drawing/readme.md

 # Work in progess

-1. Today i am doibg this:
+1. Today i am doing this: